 New Puppy Checklist: Basic Supplies

 Before you bring your new puppy home, it’s a good idea to make sure you have the essentials—everything from puppy gates to puppy food.

-Choosing the right collar for your new puppy can lead to safer, more enjoyable walks and training sessions for you both.
-Add an adjustable dog collar to your checklist and give your puppy room to grow.
+Choosing the right harness for your new puppy can lead to safer, more enjoyable walks and training sessions for you both.
+Add an adjustable dog harness to your checklist and give your puppy room to grow.

 Not all leashes are created equal.
 Most puppies chew, some pull, and others need to be kept close so they don’t get into trouble.
 Picking the right leash is a must for any new puppy checklist.

 GoTags Personalized ID Tag

 Personalize this solid stainless steel ID tag.

 Some rescues and breeders already microchip puppies before they’re adopted.
 Just make sure the registration has moved under your name and all the information is correct, especially your phone number and address.
 If your puppy hasn’t already been microchipped, talk to your vet about getting it done.

 It seems like a simple thing, but some puppies may need special food bowls for their size, eating style, or even medical needs.

 Water bowls are, of course, essential to any new puppy checklist.
 And there are a lot of options out there for new puppy parents, including travel dog bowls to keep your puppy hydrated on the go.

 Pet Fusion Elevated Dog Bowls

 Elevated anodized aluminum bowl set.

 When it comes to chews and dental snacks, the options can seem endless.
 For treating your new dog, it’s a good idea to have a small selection on hand—it’ll keep things fresh and help you learn what flavors your puppy loves.

 Training treats are a little different from normal puppy treats.
 They’re meant to be “high value”—something your pup will really love—so they can serve as an incentive to learn.